AnymouseProphet/SocialistHousing/README.md

 have any inline math.

 That issue is readily solved by using `mtpro2.sty` to define the math font after you load `times.sty` in your preamble.
-MathTimePro 2 is superior to the math fonts defined by either `mathptmx.sty` or `newtx.sty`.
+MathTime Pro 2 is superior to the math fonts defined by either `mathptmx.sty` or `newtxmath.sty`.

 Yes, the math in this document is light enough I could have used `mathptmx.sty` to get the Times font with matching math glyphs.
 But with many documents that use math, using `mtpro2.sty` in combination with the `times.sty` package really is noticeably better.

-MathTimePro 2 can beautifully typeset everything math those alternatives can typeset but the reverse is not the case and I never know when I'll use something MathTimePro 2 is better at so it is logical to just always use the standard `times.sty` package with the `mtpro2.sty` package for math with the Times font *regardless* of what math is in the document.
+MathTime Pro 2 can beautifully typeset everything math those alternatives can typeset but the reverse is not the case and I never know when I'll use something MathTime Pro 2 is better at so it is logical to just always use the standard `times.sty` package with the `mtpro2.sty` package for math with the Times font *regardless* of what math is in the document.

-If you want to use the Times font and Math, use MathTimePro2 for the math font.
+If you want to use the Times font and Math, use MathTime Pro2 for the math font.
-__It is the visually best way to do it__ as evidenced by the fact that many academic journals use MathTimePro 2.
+__It is the visually best way to do it__ as evidenced by the fact that many academic journals use MathTime Pro 2.

 If you are making a profit or can afford it, buy the paid version and support PCTeX who maintains it.
 If you are poor, there is no shame in just using the free Lite version until you need the additional features of the paid version.

-MathTimePro 2 really is typographically better for Math with Times than the current CTAN hosted solutions that come bundled in TeXLive et alia.
+MathTime Pro 2 really is typographically better for Math with Times than the current CTAN hosted solutions that come bundled in TeXLive et alia.
 It just is.

 ### Space Mono Font